Tree Health in The National Forest

 - All tree health issues in woodlands should also be reported to the NFC.
 The NFC maintains a record of known tree disease and insect damage occurrences in woodlands in the Forest area.
 This helps to monitor the severity and extent of any particular damage; assess its significance to the wider National Forest area; and review the effects of any practical action taken to remedy individual problems.
 This will enable a picture to be developed over time of the scale and significance of any particular issues.

 Contact: Matt Brocklehurst at or Simon Evans at

-- The NFC also provides practical woodland management advice to landowners and maintains a database of forestry agents and contractors who can undertake appropriate management works (see Woodland Services and Products List).
+- The NFC also provides practical woodland management advice to landowners and maintains a database of forestry agents and contractors who can undertake appropriate management works (see Wood Products and Services).
 The NFC also convenes a Woodland Owners Club for the Forest area which provides a mechanism for landowners to share best practice in woodland management and tree health matters.
 The NFC is unable however to give advice on trees and shrubs in gardens or in woodlands outside The National Forest boundary.